rekola/nanoclj/README.md

 - Strings are not interned: (identical? "abc" "abc") ;=> false
 - `rationalize` is exact and Ratios use the smallest suitable integer type for numerator and denominator
 - No chunked or buffered lazy sequences
+- No homogenous vectors (They are not necessary since most data types are unboxed by default)

 ## Dependencies